isomerpages/moe-whitesandspri/_exemplary-character/Student Leadership.md

 During the end of Term 3 every year, C4RE teachers will nominate deserving students to become Prefects.
 They will then go through group interviews to qualify for the next round of selection.
 Prefect Investiture ceremony will be at the start of every academic year to mark their commitment to serve the school and their peers.

 ##### **Leadership Training**
+Student
-Prefects will receive specific leadership training according to their levels.
+Leaders will receive specific leadership training according to their levels.
 These skills enable the prefects to carry out their duties confidently and effectively.

 | Levels | Training Focus |
 |---|---|